Common Problems with Hydrangeas and How to Fix Them

 Common Problems with HydrangeasWhy do I have burned Hydrangea leaves?
 Hydrangea leaves burn because of one main factor: exposure to the sun or frost damage (although less common, as you can see in the picture below).

 We should also look at watering or water from rain or dew.
-It is very common to see small burns on the leaves of Hydrangeas caused by water droplets that become small magnifying glasses and work by enhancing the action of the sun on the plant.
+It is common to see small burns on the leaves of Hydrangeas caused by water droplets that become small magnifying glasses and work by enhancing the action of the sun on the plant.

 Common Problems with Hydrangeas - Why do I have burned Hydrangea leaves?
 Combination of frost damage and small burns on the leaves of Hydrangeas caused by water droplets Hydrangea Troubleshooting Guide